ibm-cloud-docs/billing-usage/billing-faq.md

 {: #paygo-enterprise}
 {: faq}

 Pay-As-You-Go accounts that sign up with a credit card on cloud.ibm.com can create an enterprise.
 Pay-As-You-Go accounts that sign up through {{site.data.keyword.cloud_notm}} Sales or Softlayer can't create an enterprise.
+For more information about creating an enterprise, see [Creating an enterprise](/docs/secure-enterprise?topic=secure-enterprise-create-enterprise).